HenryChung98/henrychung98.github.io/_posts/2024-07-23-flappyBirdClone.md

 #### Collision

-When player goes to out of the screen or collide pipe, it dies.
-Write code for triggerEnter that if it collides an object which has tag 'Dead', destroyed.
+When the player goes off the screen or collides with a pipe, it dies.OnTriggerEnter destroys the player if it collides with an object tagged 'Dead'.

 ```csharp
 private void OnTriggerEnter2D(Collider2D other){